 Gather the ingredients.

 In a large bowl, thoroughly mix the flour, baking powder, salt, and sugar.

-Add the oil or ghee and rub it into the flour.
+Add 1 tablespoon of oil, or ghee if using, and mix it into the flour.

-Heat a cast iron griddle or pan or a tawah (an Indian-style of cast iron pan) over medium heat.
+Heat a cast iron griddle, pan, or tawah if you have one, over medium heat.